Sciance-Inc/statisfactory/readme.md

 ```

 #### "Same-same but different", contextualizing pipelines
-* As for the `Crafts`, you can pass options, or interpolating variables for the path interpolation to the `Pipeline` when calling it.
-The following example shows how you can execute the the same `Pipeline` with differents options.
+* As for the `Craft`, you can pass options, or interpolating variables for the `Extra.path / query` interpolation to the `Pipeline` when calling it.
+The following example shows how you can execute the same `Pipeline` with differents options.

 ```python
 from statisfactory import Session, Craft, Artifact